How to Schedule an Exam

 - Communicate with instructors about providing appropriate alternatives for exams that must be taken outside of the Disability Services office hours.

-- Return the RITA form to the Disability Services office no later than five business days prior to the first test date.
+- Return the R.I.T.A form to the Disability Services office no later than five business days prior to the first test date.
 Subsequent dates may be added to your testing schedule no later than five business days prior to the new test date.
-Final exams need to be scheduled two weeks prior to the last day of class.
+Final exams should be scheduled two weeks prior to the last day of class.

 - Arrive at Disability Services on time for your testing appointment.
 Students who arrive more then 30 minutes late for a scheduled exam are considered a “no-show.”
 Students who “no-show” will be advised of their responsibility to go to the classroom to take the exam or speak to the instructor about rescheduling the exam in accordance with all the Testing Accommodations Guidelines and Testing Policies.

-- Note: Computer use during testing for students who do not receive computerized accommodations will only be allowed if pre-approved and if the student brings a formatted, blank disk.
+- Note: Computer use during testing for students who do not receive computerized accommodations will only be allowed if pre-approved.

-- Advise the Exam Coordinator or test proctor of any personal or medical needs that may arise during testing prior to the beginning of the test.
+- Advise the Testing Coordinator or test proctor of any personal or medical needs that may arise during testing prior to beginning the test.
 Should you encounter any difficulty or other concern during your test, please inform a proctor in the testing area immediately.

-- If your instructor indicates on the RITA form that breaks are allowed: When taking a break, you must hand the test to a proctor and obtain it again upon your return.
+- If your instructor indicates on the R.I.T.A form that breaks are allowed: when taking a break, you must turn in your exam to a proctor and obtain it again upon your return.
 No extra time is allotted for these breaks unless warranted by your accommodations.
 You may not leave the building during a test.
-All books, book bags, coats, etc. must remain in the Testing office.
+All books, book bags, coats, etc. must remain in the locker.

 - Adhere to the Academic Honesty Policies as stated by the Student handbook.
-Please be advised that the testing facilities at ODS may be monitored by cameras with recording capabilities.
+Please be advised that the testing facilities at Disability Services may be monitored by cameras with recording capabilities.